CACI-International/ergo/bob/README.md

 * Change 'once' to be a command itself rather than a key on exec results (it can be generalized to arbitrary values).
 Add 'cache' command to execute once and store result (or merge the two).

+### Plugin Notes
+* Ideally, plugins are loaded just like other scripts: `load [path to plugin]`.
+  Duplication is handled as one would expect (only load things once).
+The loaded plugin must return a Value (just like loading another script).
+* When loaded, plugins may also provide extensions to share interfaces/memory with other plugins or the runtime.
+This may include hooks into certain events (execution complete, loading, etc).
+Extensions may rely on other extensions.
+  * If extension dependency resolution is necessary, there either needs to be a single point at which resolution occurs (maybe after loading certain prelude files) or extensions must be loaded in a particular order (though this precludes circular dependency resolution).
+* ABI must be stable at plugin boundaries.